MSeveri96/MANULS/README.md

 </div>

 A program to calculate the smallest electric field that makes a chemical reaction barrierless.
+In other words: with MANULS it is possible to compute the external electric field that enables the perfect catalysis of a chemical reaction.

 This first version of the code works with 1-D and  2-D scans of the potential energy surface.
 A script is provided to extract the relevant data from ORCA relaxed scan calculations.